 Tamar A. Weinrib joined Pomerantz in early 2008 and became Of Counsel to the Firm in 2014.
-Ms. Weinrib focuses on securities fraud litigation.
-She was honored by Super Lawyers® as a New York Metro Rising Star in 2014, 2015, 2016, 2017, and 2018.
+She was recently named a Rising Star under 40 years of age by Law360, a prestigious honor awarded to a select few “top litigators and dealmakers practicing at a level usually seen from veteran attorneys.”
+Tamar has also been recognized by Super Lawyers® as a New York Metro Rising Star every year from 2014 through 2018.

-Ms. Weinrib graduated from Fordham University School of Law in 2004 and, while there, won awards for successfully competing in and coaching Moot Court competitions.
+Tamar graduated from Fordham University School of Law in 2004 and, while there, won awards for successfully competing in and coaching Moot Court competitions.

 Tamar is admitted to practice in New York, the United States District Courts for the Southern and Eastern Districts of New York, and the United States Courts of Appeals for the Second, Third, Fourth, and Ninth Circuits.